jesperklang/Salesforce-Connected-Arduino/1 Salesforce/README.md

 ## :cloud: Salesforce instructions

 Install [this package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t4H000000CfLE), which contains all the code, objects, fields etc.
-> Note that this is an unmanaged package and has not gone through Salesforce's security control.
-You shouldn't intal packages from people you don't know.
+> Note that this is an unmanaged package and has not gone through Salesforce's security review.
+You shouldn't install packages from people you don't trust.

 You will need to activate the Scheduled Apex yourself, and to do so, you simply
 1. Search for **Apex Classes** in Quick Find